atournayre/maker-bundle/README.md

 | ✅      | `make:new:trait`              | [Create a new Trait](docs/new-default.md)                               |
 | ✅      | `make:new:vo`                 | [Create a new VO](docs/new-default.md)                                  |
 | ✅      | `project:getting-started`     | [Add minimal files to start a project](docs/project-getting-started.md) |

+## Create a new Maker

+### Step 1: Create the Configuration class
+1. Create a new class in the `Config` directory.
+2. Extend the `MakerConfiguration` class.
+3. If you need extra configuration, create as many properties, getters and withers as needed.
+4. If you want to add suffixes to the class name, override the `classNameSuffix` method.

+### Step 2: Create the Builder class
+1. Create a new class in the `Builder` directory.
+2. Extend the `AbstractBuilder` class.
+3. Implement the methods.
+4. Add the `#[AutoconfigureTag('atournayre_maker.php_file_builder')]` attribute to the class.

+### Step 3: Create the Maker class
+1. Create a new class in the `Maker` directory.
+2. Extend the `AbstractMaker` class.
+3. Implement the methods.
+4. Add the `#[AutoconfigureTag('maker.command')]` attribute to the class.